hamptonpieryc/website/content/docs/club-rules.md

-**5.2.6** Honorary Sailing Secretary(Sailing Secretary): The Sailing Secretary shall attend to all maters and correspondence relating to sailing, races and fixtures and keep all records relating thereto and to Sailing Committee Meetings.
+**5.2.6** Honorary Sailing Secretary(Sailing Secretary): The Sailing Secretary shall attend to all maters and correspondence relating to sailing, races and fixtures and keep all records relating thereto and to Sailing Committee meetings.
 They will have overall responsibility for the setting of courses, convening protest meetings, deciding on the fitness for racing if necessary, and for ensuring that the Race Tower equipment is in working order.